Health Structures and Issues

 - Quality of life in chronic diseases

-- Pathophysiology of gait and its disorders
+- Pathophysiology of walking and walking disorders

 - Major pathophysiological mechanisms

-- Environmental mechanisms and infectiology
+- Environmental mechanisms and infectious diseases

 - Digestive System